BA (Hons)

 How You Study

 The course is designed to give you plenty of opportunities to develop core practical skills in Technical Theatre and Stage Management.
-Throughout your time at University, you will spend time working with our professional staff and independently in a host of environments including (but not limited to) stage spaces, workshops, rehearsal rooms, and design/creative labs.
+Throughout your time at University, you can spend time working with our professional staff and independently in a host of environments, including (but not limited to) stage spaces, workshops, rehearsal rooms, and our design/creative lab.

 Modules